 A Debt Management Plan (DMP) allows you to reduce the amount you pay towards your unsecured debt each month so that your payments fit within the budget that you can afford.

-The principle behind this type of debt solution is that you cannot pay more than you can afford.
+The principle behind a debt management plan is that you cannot pay more than you can afford.
 As such you simply have to reduce the payments you are making.

 By using the Plan you are asking your creditors to accept reduced payments based on what you can afford rather than what they ask for.
 If they feel the amount you offer to repay is reasonable they will generally agree.